laurentvd/wavesurfer.swf/README.md

 ## Requirements

 Wavesurfer.swf has no requirements apart from wavesurfer.js!
-However, we use SWFObject the demo to embed the SWF on to the page.
+However, we use SWFObject in the demo to embed the SWF.

 ## How to use